bmuenzenmeyer/bmuenzenmeyer.github.io/_posts/2018-5-8-css-in-jss.md

 Now, the product I work on at my job helps other teams write products quickly.
 It’s primarily a React application, so a modern front-end stack is expected.
 It can be complicated.
 We use a CSS-IN-JS technical solution as part of this product.
 [JSS](https://github.com/cssinjs/jss) to be exact ,though the specifics do not matter to me for the purposes of this post.

 When onboarding new teams, we often stumble into a styling discussion.
 This is in addition to Javascript, ES6, React, and our proprietary componentry.
 It’s a lot at once.
 Those with prior CSS knowledge seem to pick it up pretty quickly.
 Many still wish to leverage CSS or Sass.
 I’ve started sharing out [A Unified Styling Language](https://medium.com/seek-blog/a-unified-styling-language-d0c208de2660) by Mark Dalgleish as a superbly balanced look at the landscape.
+He goes into much deeper detail than I do here.
 Please go read it.

 I find it useful to look at a simple styled React component as a gentle introduction to a lot of concepts.